 As you may well know, your website is the centre-piece for your digital marketing.
 If you’ve implemented a systemised digital marketing approach, then all of your traffic leads back to your website.
 Your audience heads back to your website after clicking on a post you published on your LinkedIn brand page.
 Organic traffic finds your website through Google search.
 Your database makes their way to your website after clicking on a link in the newsletter you just sent them.
 Hundreds, or hopefully thousands of people are visiting your website each month.

 Now the saying goes, never judge a book by it’s cover.
 But with a website, there is definitely a bit of judging going on.
 Your website visitors will decide straight away whether your website is worth a sniff.
 Simply put, if your website looks cheap, bad, dodgy, confusing or is hard to navigate… your website visitors will not hesitate to move onto the next website.
 They will pass judgment on your website in an instant, so you don’t have long to impress them.

 As an absolute baseline, in addition to capturing a visitor’s attention, your website should build credibility and authority for your products or services.
 But in the same stroke, it should also set your brand apart from the competition.
 Each company’s brand is unique to them.
 In a marketplace with so much noise, people are looking for clarity, connection, and alignment.
 And this is where the great dance between your branding and website design should take place.

-Before we jump into some sexy looking websites to inspire your new or next website, here are some basics your website should have:
+Before we jump into some sexy looking website designs to inspire your new or next website, here are some basics your website should have: